jokercao6/HSA-DINO/README.md

-# HSADINO: Parameter-Efficient Semantic Augmentation for Enhancing Open Vocabulary Object Detection
+# HSA-DINO: Parameter-Efficient Semantic Augmentation for Enhancing Open-Vocabulary Object Detection
 This repository will contain the code for the paper "Parameter-Efficient Semantic Augmentation for Enhancing Open-Vocabulary Object Detection" accepted at CVPR 2026.

 The code is expected to be released later in 2026.
 Stay tuned for updates!